There are eight stages of psychosocial development according to Erik Erikson’s theory.

 This stage is where the school and social communication give important roles.
 The child goes to school and will be exposed to a new social environment and academic matters.
 The child meets friends and classmates who will determine the progress of the child in this stage.
 The child becomes more capable of completing a complex task and master a new ability.
 Guardians are encouraged to give praise or commend the child’s success.
 This will let the child feel good and develop a sense of competence and confidence.
 But those who don’t will feel inferior and self-doubt.

 ADOLESCENT: 12 to 18 years

 In this 5th stage of development, the person’s development depends on what he/she is doing.
-Teenagers develop the sense of self and tends to have an idea of what one’s role is.
+Teenagers develop a sense of self and tend to have an idea of what one’s role is.
 A teen will have to discover his or her identity during this stage.
 Friends or peers will have a significant role.
 Those who are successful in this stage will be able to know who he or she is unfortunately for those who don’t may lead to role confusion.